-Jose Quezada is a legislative assistant at the ACLU California Action in Sacramento, where he supports legislative advocates as they promote civil liberties at the state Legislature.
+Jose Quezada is a Power Building and Legislative Operations Associate at the ACLU California Action in Sacramento, where he supports legislative advocates as they promote civil liberties at the state Legislature.

 Prior to joining the ACLU full time, Jose was a field fellow and Sacramento chapter board member for the ACLU.
 He has focused on issues around immigrants’ rights but has worked on a wide range of social justice issues.
 While in college he helped organize and lead student delegations to advocate for funding of Hispanic Serving Institutions in Congress.
 He learned the importance of advocacy and the need for it in underrepresented communities.
 He has taken advantage of his proximity to the capitol by providing public workshops on how to lobby as well as scheduling and accompanying folks in constituent visits.